Ne00n/Latency-Based-DNS-Routing/README.md

 1. Get latest PowerDNS from: https://repo.powerdns.com/, should be 4.1+

-If you want to see things exploding, feel free to use the 3.1 from the debian responses
+If you want to see things exploding, feel free to use the 3.1 from the debian repos

 2. Add these lines to your /etc/powerdns/pdns.conf
 ```